Pleasure Boats and Ferries on Lake Geneva, Switzerland

 Swiss flag waving from a Lake Geneva paddle steamboat

-• Best Lake Geneva Cruise – The best scenery for Lake Geneva cruises is between Lausanne and Montreux where the Alps form a constant backdrop and the vineyards of the Lavaux can be seen on the northern shores.
+• Best Lake Geneva Cruise – The best scenery for Lake Geneva cruises is between Lausanne and Montreux.
+On this cruise, the Alps form a constant backdrop, and the vineyards of the Lavaux can be seen on the northern shores.

 Passenger Ferries on Lake Geneva between Switzerland and France